-- Upon power up for the first time or after you set factory default settings, the device goes into commissioning mode.
+- 1. Upon power up for the first time or after you set factory default settings, the device goes into commissioning mode.
 The system requires you to set up an admin user.
-Enter your desired username and click OK. - Enter a desired password for the admin user and click OK.
+Enter your desired username and click OK. - 2.
+Enter a desired password for the admin user and click OK.
 This password must be of sufficient length and strength (with a mix of character classes such as letters, numbers, and symbols).
 Enter the password again to confirm.
 Click OK. - 3.
-Log into your device using your new username and password. - On the first page, the system allows you set up the device as a Network Router device. - a.
+Log into your device using your new username and password. - 4.
+On the first page, the system allows you set up the device as a Network Router, PPP-IP Passthrough, or Serial Modem device. - a.
 The default mode establishes the device as a cellular Network Router. - b.
-Click Next.
+In the PPP-IP Passthrough mode, the device assigns the IP address it receives from the cellular provider to the Ethernet-attached device.
+In this mode, the device only allows one DHCP lease.